 Lynne Trevisan, DC

-Dr. Lynne Trevisan is a Lead Faculty – Associate Professor in the College of Health, Human Services, and Science.
-She began her career with the University of Arizona Global Campus in 2009, beginning as an Instructional Specialist, then moving into Academic Resolution where she adjudicated grade appeals and the outcomes for plagiarism referrals.
-Dr. Trevisan began teaching full time in March 2012.
+Dr. Lynne Trevisan is a lead faculty – associate professor in the College of Arts and Sciences.
+She began her career with Ashford University, now the University of Arizona Global Campus in 2009, beginning as an instructional specialist, then moving into Academic Resolution where she adjudicated grade appeals and the outcomes for plagiarism referrals.
+Dr. Trevisan began teaching full-time in March 2012.
 She teaches in the Health Care Administration and Health and Wellness programs.
-As part of her role as a Lead Faculty, Dr. Trevisan has developed or revised numerous classes for The University of Arizona Global Campus.
+As part of her role as a Lead Faculty, Dr. Trevisan has developed or revised numerous classes for UAGC.
 She serves on the Student Academic Progress appeals committee and the Credit Hour Analysis committee.
 She previously served on the Student Community Standards, Discussion Policy Task Force, and Originality Matters committees.
 She is a reviewer for Prior Learning Assessment submissions.
-Additionally, she has participated in several program reviews within the College of Health, Human Services, and Sciences.
+Additionally, she has participated in several program reviews within the College of Arts and Sciences.